Welcome to my book writing journey…where anything is possible!

 You aren’t pretty enough, smart enough, lucky enough, worthy enough…just not enough in so many ways.
 And so your dreams were silenced as adulthood dawned and darkness fell over your childlike imaginings.

 I pushed my dreams aside too.
+I forgot the time when anything was possible.
 I chose a career in commercial real estate because it fell into my lap and it paid the bills.
-I worked really hard, put my back into my living and did quite well for myself.
-I acquired a lot of wisdom, a respectable level of success and impressive accolades.
+I worked really hard, put my back into my living, and did quite well for myself.
+I acquired a lot of wisdom, a respectable level of success, and impressive accolades.

 But, here’s the “but”.